SohelPathan0/GItHub-Copilot-Dev-Days-Mumbai/README.md

  **👉 [copilot-dev-days.github.io](https://copilot-dev-days.github.io)** — the central site where all GitHub Copilot Dev Days hands-on workshops are published.
 The site displays every available workshop options.

-# 🚀 GitHub Copilot Dev Days – Mumbai

-Welcome to the repository for **GitHub Copilot Dev Days – Mumbai** 👋

-This repo holds the certificate verification system and supporting files for participants who attended the event.

----

-## 📌 About the Event

-**GitHub Copilot Dev Days** is a community-driven initiative focused on helping developers explore how AI can improve the way we write code.

-The Mumbai event was designed to be practical and hands-on.
-Instead of just talks, the focus was on actually using GitHub Copilot in real scenarios—understanding how it works, where it helps, and how to get better results from it.

----

 ## 🎯 Who This Was For

 This event brought together: